These rules were last updated on May 29, 2010

 Rule changes for competitions

-1. Members may recommend changes to the rules governing CdCC competitions either through the Competition Chairperson, or a Competition Committee Member, who will submit the proposed change to the committee as a whole.
+1. Members may recommend changes to the rules governing CdCC competitions either through the Competition Chairperson, or a Competition Committee Member, who shall then submit the proposed change to the committee as a whole.

 2. Any rule changes must be approved by the Competition Committee and submitted to the Membership for final acceptance.